linuss/django101/README.md

 # Prerequisites

 In order to complete this tutorial, you'll need to have some stuff installed on your system.
-We'd like to refer you to the excellent [Installation chapter of Django for Girls] (http://tutorial.djangogirls.org/en/installation/index.html) (please don't feel offended if you're not a girl, we're pretty sure these instructions are unisex :))
+We'd like to refer you to the excellent [Installation chapter of Django for Girls] (http://tutorial.djangogirls.org/en/installation/index.html) (please don't feel offended if you're not a girl, we're pretty sure these instructions are unisex :)) If you're going through the steps outlined there, you can stop at the 'Install Git' section: we won't be dealing with git in this tutorial.
+If you're already familiar with git you are of course free to use it, but it won't be necessary.

 # Step 1
 ## Initializing the project